domsalisbury/domsalisbury.github.io/_posts/2025-01-14-mecfs-depression-hypotheses.md

 ---
-title: "ME/CFS, depression, and poorly evidenced theories"
+title: "Psychiatry and its poorly-evidenced theories: 'Chemical imbalances' in depression, and 'dysfunctional illness beliefs' in ME/CFS"
 categories:
   - mecfs
 tags: